Temple of Athena Nike: Akroteria

 The main body of the central statue that made up the akroteria was composed of bronze, not marble.
 There is evidence of gold foiling and gold wiring through the main bronze core.
-Researchers have hypothesized on the form of the statue, but there is no trace of the original sculpture to indicate what the central akroteria really looked like.
+Researchers have hypothesized on the form of the statue, such as a tripod, a trophy flanked by Nikai, or a composition based on the Nike erected by Paionios of Mende over the Spartan shield on the east facade of the Temple of Zeus at Olympia, but there is no trace of the original sculpture to indicate what the central akroteria really looked like.

 The same can be said for the statues that would make up the east and west akroteria.
 Both were made of bronze and it is impossible to know what the figures could have been.
 Theories around the figure of the central statue include the winged horse Pegasus or the monster Chimera.
 However, these theories may be unlikely as the proportions of these animals’ bodies would not match where their feet would be placed in the akroteria's base block.

-Statue theories

-A possible theory for the central akroteria would be a bronze tripod, similar to the ones that would have been on the Temple of Zeus in Olympia.
-This hypothesis has not been discredited for a few reasons: 1) It would be a realistic answer for the shape of the statue since the tripods dimensions would fit in the cuttings of the supporting block (unlike the animal theories).
-2) A tripod would have been a likely statue to have a bronze core when serving as an acroteria.
-3) The Tripod is commonly used as a symbol of victory.

-A commemorative trophy is another theory for the central akroteria that has yet to be disproven for many of the same reasons as the tripod.
-There are also some sculptures on the surrounding parapets that depict Nike setting up a trophy.

-The last theory that has yet to be discredited is a central akroteria of a flying Nike.
-The idea is that a statue of a winged Nike would have been set just above a shield and on either side of her would have stood a Nikai holding weapons dedicated to the goddess.
-The akroteria at the temple of Zeus in Olympia would be a good statue for comparison with the exception of the two Nikai.
-This shape for the central akroteria would explain the cuttings in the supporting block that would not have matched with some of the other forms.